Coronavirus: Waste and recycling service updates

 Household Waste Recycling Sites

-All Household Waste Recycling Sites are closed until further notice.
+All Household Waste Recycling Sites are open.

 The Household Waste Recycling Sites are run by West Sussex County Council.
 Please visit the West Sussex Waste website for further details.

-Mixed materials collections
+Mixed materials collections currently suspended

 The mixed materials collection service is currently suspended.